openziti/ziti-doc/docfx_project/ziti/quickstarts/network/hosted.md

 export EXTERNAL_DNS="ec2-18-100-100-100.us-east-2.compute.amazonaws.com"
 ```

+> [!Note]
+> Make sure you have `jq` installed on your machine.
+From ubuntu that would look like:
+> ```bash
+> sudo apt update && sudo apt install jq -y
+> ```

-Once you do that, you'll be able to execute these commands just as shown to have your controller and first edge router
+Once you do that, you'll be able to
+execute these commands just as
+shown to have your
+controller and
+first edge router
 configured and ready to turn on:

 ```bash